msaari/relevanssi-live-ajax-search/readme.txt

 == Changelog ==
 * The messages template is no longer loaded with AJAX.
 Instead, it is included in the JS localization.
 If you want to load it with AJAX, have the `relevanssi_live_ajax_search_ajax_messages` filter hook return `true`.
 * If the parent element is set with the `rlv-parentel` attribute and located away from the input field, the results will be placed under the parent element and not under the input field.
+* If the window is resized and that makes the search form hidden, the search results will also be removed.

 = 2.2 =
 * The search form now also responds to the `input` event, which makes the search respond to context menu paste.